mardix/litedom/readme.md

 </script>
 ```

-Please notice the `type="module"` in the script tag, it is required when using ES Module
+Please notice the `type="module"` in the script tag, it is required when using ES Module.

 ---